Ytolosa3614/Practice-Repo-FA2022/flpoly_student.md

-## Student Name (or name you would preferred to be called)
+## Yariel Tolosa (or name you would preferred to be called)

 ### Fall 2022

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Course Analytic geometry and calculus 1

-- Course 2
+- Course 2 Intro to computation and programming

-- Course 3
+- Course 3  Python for data analytics

-- Course 4
+- Course 4 Introduciton to data science

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Thing 1 Archery

-- Thing 2
+- Thing 2 ultimate Frisbee

 - Thing 3 as shown in this website <https://www.floridapoly.edu>
+ Nerf-tech club
 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2003/09/06